 Through these he better understood both the missed opportunities and potential of local government, leading to his role in initiating Independents for Frome (IfF)

-Recycling, reusing, organic, growing, cooking, bicycling are all central to his activity, and Peter’s wife Annabelle and children Ben and Amy are also all variously engaged in creating a more sustainable future.
+Recycling, reusing, organic, growing, cooking, grandfathering and bicycling are all central to his activity, and Peter’s wife Annabelle and children Ben and Amy are also all variously engaged in creating a more sustainable future.

 Independents for Frome (IfF)

 Independents for Frome (IfF) was created to support a group of individuals to stand and get elected to Frome Town Council in 2011.
 Ten of the seventeen who stood were elected.
 This gave IfF an outright majority on the council that allowed a raft of ambitious ideas to be implemented much of which is described in Flatpack Democracy.
 Independents for Frome had 27 people wishing to stand in 2011 and selected 17 all of whom were elected – with every seat heavily contested.
-They have now embarked on an even more ambitious programme for Frome.
+They are now engaged in an even more ambitious programme for Frome.

 One of the keys to their success is that the group operate a ‘Way of Working’ .
 This enables them to make decisions in the best interest of Frome, while not emulating the Party Political system that they feel is counter-productive at Parish/Town level.
 More details of the Way of Working and other aspects of their success can be found in our book Flatpack Democracy.